[/spb_text_block] [spb_text_block pb_margin_bottom=”no” pb_border_bottom=”no” width=”1/1″ el_position=”first last”]

 • Educate and activate people to share their personal stories.

 Do you want to share your story?

-• We will provide a training on how to tell your story with impact.
+• Receive training on how to tell their story with passion, purpose, and precision.

 Do you want to hear a story?

 We are seeking organizations, faith groups, community groups, businesses, government agencies, schools, and universities to listen and engage.
 We can organize a Human Library event for your group, and you can choose what story to hear from our catalog of sharers.

 We host Human Library events that are open to the public.
 Visit our events page to see upcoming Human Library events.

 Please contact our Human Library Organizer if you have any questions about being a sharer or a listener–educating and confronting fear and stigma all with the power of narrative and dialogue.[/spb_text_block] [boxed_content type=”whitestroke” pb_margin_bottom=”no” width=”1/1″ el_position=”first last”]

 Human Library in the News